Altern-8

 Altern 8 is a British electronic music act, comprising Mark Archer and Chris Peat, until Peat left the group in 1994.
 Best known in the early 1990s, their trademark was electronic rave music with a heavy bass line.
-Notable Altern 8 tracks included "Activ 8", "E-vapor 8", "Frequency", "Brutal-8-E", "Armageddon", "Move My Body", "Hypnotic St8" and "Infiltrate 202".
+Notable Altern 8 tracks included "Activ 8", "E-Vapor-8", "Frequency", "Brutal-8-E", "Armageddon", "Move My Body", "Hypnotic St8" and "Infiltrate 202".

-On stage and in music videos, (such as the music video for "Evapor 8"), Altern 8's members wore face masks and chemical warfare suits.
+On stage and in music videos, (such as the music video for "E-Vapor-8"), Altern 8's members wore their signature fluorescent yellow dust masks and green MK3 chemical warfare suits.
 The band signed with Network Records based in Stratford House, Birmingham, England.

 History

 Nexus 21

 Formed in 1989, by Mark Archer and Chris Peat, Nexus 21 was a British techno duo from Stafford, England.
-The group was signed to the Blue Chip record label, owned by former Wigan Casino DJ Kev Roberts, under which they released (Still) Life Keeps Moving: a vocal techno tune, and The Rhythm Of Life, an LP album strongly influenced by Detroit techno with acid house, electro and breakbeats elements.
+The group was signed to the Blue Chip record label, owned by former Wigan Casino DJ Kev Roberts, under which they released "(Still) Life Keeps Moving": a vocal techno tune, and The Rhythm Of Life, an album influenced by Detroit techno with acid house, electro and breakbeats elements.

 A second album was set for release in late 1991, but due to sample clearance problems, the LP never materialised.
-A small edition of white labels of I Know We Can Make It / Sychologic PSP was released, which showcased a bigger hardcore influence.
+A small edition of white labels of "I Know We Can Make It" / "Sychologic PSP" was released, which showcased a bigger hardcore influence.

 When the Blue Chip label folded, the duo moved to Network Records, releasing Another Night, and The Detroit remixes.

 After the release of Overload (EP), as Altern 8, the pair released the following tracks as Nexus 21: "Self Hypnosis": a deep techno contribution to the Bio Rhythm compilation, a remix of which appeared on the Progressive Logic EP, alongside "Together" (from Bio Rhythm 2) and two tunes from The Rhythm Of Life, one remixed.